AndreTeixeira1998/overleafwiki/Production-Installations-Instructions.md

 ### User and Group

 The above upstart script will run the ShareLaTeX services as `www-data:www-data`.
 You should make sure that the sharelatex files and directories are owned or accessible by this user/group combination.

+### Accessing ShareLaTeX on port 80

+By default ShareLaTeX runs the web interface on port 3000.
+We recommend running a reverse proxy like Nginx or Apache in front of ShareLaTeX to serve it on port 80.
+More details can be found in [[Running Nginx as a Reverse Proxy]].